Victor Cicansky: Major exhibitions

 Cicansky and the Regina ceramists drew international attention at Canada Trajectoires ’73 held at the Musée d’art moderne de la Ville de Paris, and national interest following exhibitions at the Art Gallery of Ontario (1973), Art Gallery of Greater Victoria (1974), Alberta College of Art Gallery (1976) Dalhousie Art Gallery (1976), Southern Alberta Art Gallery (1977), and the Saskatchewan-California ceramic exchanges (1980) at the MacKenzie Art Gallery and Dunlop Art Gallery.
-In the following decade Cicansky's work was exhibited with the Regina ceramists at the London Regional Art Gallery (1982), Glenbow Museum (1984), at Saskatchewan Arts and Crafts exposition in Jilin, China (1985), Art Gallery of Nova Scotia (1987), Mendel Art Gallery (1989), as well as in the 2006 touring exhibition Regina Clay: Worlds in the Making curated by Timothy Long.
+In the following decade Cicansky's work was exhibited with the Regina ceramists at the London Regional Art Gallery (now Museum London) (1982), Glenbow Museum (1984), at Saskatchewan Arts and Crafts exposition in Jilin, China (1985), Art Gallery of Nova Scotia (1987), Mendel Art Gallery (1989), as well as in the 2006 touring exhibition Regina Clay: Worlds in the Making curated by Timothy Long.
 In 1983 a solo exhibition of his work Victor Cicansky: Clay Sculpture, mounted by the MacKenzie Art Gallery, toured the Glenbow Museum, Kitchener-Waterloo Art Gallery, Mendel Art Gallery, and the Swift Current National Exhibition Centre.
 Throughout his career, solo exhibitions of his work were held at Mira Godard Gallery (Toronto), Galerie de Bellefeuille (Montreal), Slate Fine Art Gallery (Regina), and Douglas Udell Gallery (Edmonton).
 A prolific artist, Cicansky also exhibited at Masters Gallery (Calgary) and at Art Fairs across North America.
-Cicansky continues to live and work in Regina.
+Cicansky continued to live and work in Regina.

+In 2019, the MacKenzie Art Gallery debuted Victor Cicansky: The Gardener's Universe, a touring retrospective exhibition which brought together over 100 of his works.
+A film was made at that time about him.
+The film was shown in the gallery again in 2025 in honour of his life and death.

+Selected public collections

+Cicansky's work is found in the National Gallery of Canada (Ottawa ON), Gardiner Museum (Toronto ON), Burlington Art Centre, Confederation Centre Art Gallery (Charlottetown PE), Montreal Museum of Fine Arts, Musée d'art contemporain de Montréal, and the National Museum of Modern Art, Kyoto (Japan).